The Goonies: Sequel

+In January 2025, it was reported by Deadline that Warner Bros. was developing a sequel to The Goonies and were waiting on a treatment from writer Chris Columbus who also was reported to have turned in a script for a third Gremlins movie as well.
+Nothing official has been confirmed by Warner Bros. about a sequel being planned.
+In February 2025, some of the cast reunited with Chris Columbus to celebrate Ke Huy Quan's star on the Hollywood Walk of Fame.
+Some were asked about a sequel happening with Quan saying "It's one of the most asked questions in my life.
+I would love for it to happen".
+Feldman replied to the question by saying "All I can say is, get us all together.
+Everybody is looking good.
+Sean's looking good.
+Josh is looking good.
+We're all looking good still, and we're all alive.
+Goonies never say die...There's hope."

+On February 14, 2025, it was announced that The Goonies 2 was officially in the works.
+Potsy Ponciroli is set to write the script with Steven Spielberg, Kristie Macosko Krieger and Holly Bario producing for Amblin Entertainment alongside Chris Columbus.
+Lauren Shuler Donner are executive producers.

+Adaptations

 Rumors of adaptations and sequels in other media took off in 2007, including a comic-book miniseries, an animated television series and a musical adaptation of the film.
-Corey Feldman said he was asked to reprise the role of Mouth in an animated series that would feature the original Goonies characters as adults and focus on the adventures of a new set of kids.
+Corey Feldman said he was asked to reprise the role of Mouth in an animated series that would feature the original Goonies characters as adults and focus on the adventures of a new set of children.
 Apparently, this project was briefly in the works for Cartoon Network before being shelved.
 Entertainment Weekly reported in March 2007 on a potential musical adaptation of the film.
 "Steven and I have discussed it, and it's something that I'm fairly passionate about right now," Donner says.
 Variety reported in October 2008 that Donner had met with Broadway entertainment attorney John Breglio, and is "confident things are moving in the right direction."
 As of May 2011, the musical was still in the beginning stages, but Donner was hopeful that an "irreverent" script would be completed by October.

 On February 12, 2020, Fox ordered a pilot for a drama series from Sarah Watson, creator of The Bold Type, about a woman helping film students create a shot-for-shot remake of The Goonies.
 Greg Mottola is attached as director, and as executive producer along with Richard Donner and his wife, Lauren Shuler Donner.
 On May 7, 2021, Fox announced that the pilot would not be moving forward.
 On December 15, 2021, Disney+ picked up the series for development now titled Our Time.

-Reunion
+Influenced works

+The 2024 Star Wars franchise television series Star Wars: Skeleton Crew was inspired by The Goonies with Lucasfilm president Kathleen Kennedy saying, “[Show director] Jon Watts came to me, very much wanting to do a sort of Goonies in Star Wars.”